Updated March 31, 2026

 - Workers' compensation is required in District of Columbia for businesses with 1+ employees; sole proprietors are exempt under the provided rule.

-- District of Columbia requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect speakers renting office or rehearsal space.
+- Most commercial leases in District of Columbia require proof of general liability coverage, which can affect speakers renting office or rehearsal space.

 - Commercial auto minimum liability in District of Columbia is $25,000/$50,000/$10,000 if a business vehicle is used for speaking engagements or equipment transport.